Horizyn77/code-infinity-tests/README.md

 Open the command line and change the directory using cd to C:\Apache24\bin

-Type httpd to run Apache
+Type "httpd" and hit enter to run Apache

 Open a browser such as Google Chrome and enter the web address to run the app